-CDC to release new guidance telling schools how to reopen
+CDC: Strong evidence in-person schooling can be done safely

 Existing CDC guidelines encourage a variety of measures to fight COVID-19 in schools, including the use of masks in certain settings, along with social distancing, hand washing and regular cleaning.

-Some education leaders, however, say the guidance does not go far enough.
+Some education leaders, however, said that CDC guidance provided under Trump did not go far enough and that information issued to schools was inconsistent.
 On masks, for example, it says face coverings are recommended if students cannot be spaced 6 feet apart, but with social distancing, it says masks “may be considered.”

-Under the Trump administration, the CDC also was accused of issuing inconsistent information to schools ranging from guidance on screening students to whether whether entire schools needed to be closed if a single case of COVID-19 was confirmed in the building.

 In the early days of the U.S. epidemic, some health experts worried that schools might become cauldrons of coronavirus infection, with kids infecting each other and then spreading it to family members — as seems to be the case during cold and flu season.